sonatype-nexus-community/nexus-platform-reference/README.md

 docker-compose up -d demo      #Starts NXRM and IQ with nginx because of the 'depends on' parameter
 ```

-One of the advantages of docker-compose, in addition to all the typing it saves, when you run 'docker-compose down' it cleans up everything as well.
+One of the advantages of docker-compose, in addition to all the typing it saves with it's configuration as code approach, when you run 'docker-compose down' it cleans up everything as well.
 It both stops and removes all of the containers and finishes by removing the network it created.

 ```
 ➜ docker-compose down